anyscale/prefect-anyscale/README.md

     {
       "Effect": "Allow",
       "Action": "secretsmanager:GetSecretValue",
-      "Resource": "<fill this out from the ARN of your secret>" }
+      "Resource": "<fill this out with the Secret ARN>" }
   ]
 }